Phlebotomy Certification and Salary: CPT vs PBT vs RPT in 2026

 Issued by: National Healthcareer Association (NHA)

-- + Most widely recognized
+- + Most widely recognized credential

-- + Lower experience requirement
+- + Lower experience requirement than PBT

-- + Accepted by most employers
+- + Accepted by nearly all employers

-- + Quick to obtain
+- + Quick to obtain after training

 - - Less prestigious than ASCP credentials at top hospital systems